WRITERS

 Michael Cartright

-Lives in the Ozark Highlands of Southwest Missouri.
-He has devoted forty years to the study of poetry and music.
+Hails from the Ozark Highlands of Southwest Missouri.
+He has devoted forty plus years to the study of poetry and music.
 He once described his poems as frames of film, momentary photographs.
 The odd rhythms and beats in the poems are driven by his interest in jazz music.
 American language, as it is spoken by the natives, is a feature of his poems with a focus on the accuracy of the frames clicking by.

 Dave Ashmore / dasho